mali5820k/Cobralyth/README.md

 # Clyth

-Clyth is an LLVM-based ahead-of-time systems programming language implemented in C++.
+Clyth is an LLVM-backed ahead-of-time systems programming language project focused on a small compiler architecture, explicit runtime boundaries, and native Linux artifacts built through a musl/libc++ toolchain path.

-Clyth's design goal is to keep the compiler focused, keep the runtime capable, and keep the language explicit enough for systems work while still giving application developers useful runtime modules.
+The current compiler lowers Clyth programs through LLVM IR generation, using LLVM as a mature optimization and native-code backend while keeping Clyth's language design, runtime model, and long-term compiler architecture independent.

 Alpha 0.5.0 is the **Runtime Ecosystem Foundation Release**.
-It moves Clyth beyond the "compiler experiment" stage and into a usable alpha language/runtime stack: first-class functions, lambda callbacks, explicit `this`, struct constructor semantics, runtime file I/O, rapidhash-backed collections, yyjson-backed JSON runtime module with singleton-style `JSON` object surface, and HTTP/HTTPS/router foundations built around Clyth-owned APIs.
+It moves Clyth beyond a compiler experiment by proving that Clyth code can compile to native executables, cross stable ABI boundaries, and drive useful runtime capabilities such as file I/O, JSON, hashing, and a libuv-backed server runtime.

 Documentation: https://mali5820k.github.io/clyth-docs/